-Cuban cigars are not legal in the United States with the exception of pre-embargo cigars that are very scarce and extremely costly.
-If the U.S. citizens try to purchase, possess or bring in any Cuban cigars in the United States, they might have to pay fines and other penalizations, depending on the specific circumstances.
+Cuban cigars are not legal in the United States, except for pre-embargo cigars that are very scarce and too costly.
+If the US citizens try to purchase, possess, or bring in any Cuban cigars in the United States, they might have to pay fines and other penalization, depending on the specific circumstances.

 By and large, Cuban cigars are the finest in the entire world.
-But a certain Honduran, Nicaraguan and Dominican cigar is able to taste better than a certain Cuban cigar.
-By being Cuban doesnt inevitably make a cigar outstanding, but since it is illegal, it makes it more desirable to some experts.
-There are a lot of great cigars that are available in the world, more than each individual can ever try.
-So it does might not be advisable to violate the laws of the U.S. simply to smoke a cigar that is from Cuba.
+But a certain Honduran, Nicaraguan and Dominican cigar can taste better than a specific Cuban cigar.
+Being Cuban doesn’t inevitably make a cigar outstanding, but since it is illegal, it makes it more desirable to some experts.
+Many great cigars are available in the world, more than each individual can ever try.
+So it might not be advisable to violate the US’s laws to smoke a cigar from Cuba.

-Understand the risks: The Cuban Assets Control Regulations, Title 31 C.F.R.
-Part 515, are regulations that were managed and applied by the U.S. Department of the Treasury under the Trading with the Enemy Act in reply to some hostile activities by the Cuban government.
-These regulations are still in force at present and are applicable to all permanent residents and U.S. citizens wherever they are situated.
-They state that whoever violates the regulations, criminal penalties will be imposed that extend as many as 10 years in jail, US$ 250,000 fines on individuals and corporate fines of US$ 1,000,000 will be enforced.
-US$ 65,000 per violation on civil penalties might also be imposed.
+Understand the risks: The Cuban Assets Control Regulations, Title 31 CFR Part 515, are regulations that were managed and applied by the US Department of the Treasury under the Trading with the Enemy Act in reply to some hostile activities by the Cuban government.
+These regulations are still in force at present and apply to all permanent residents and US citizens wherever they are situated.
+They state that whoever violates the rules, criminal penalties will be imposed that extend as many as ten years in jail, US$ 250,000 fines on individuals, and corporate fines of US$ 1,000,000 will be enforced.
+US$ 65,000 per violation of civil penalties might also be imposed.